joshua-liew/portfolio.blogs-markdown/01_introduction.md

 __"It is just more fun to be competent".__ Nothing more needs to be said.
 As much as I am able to do so, I try to aim for competence which means choosing the difficult things.
-This means *slogging through documentation to learn; not relying on/using AI tools; striving for understanding above and beyond productivity; and so on.*
+For example, *slogging through documentation to learn; not relying on/using AI tools; striving for understanding above and beyond productivity; and so on.*
 Because it is persevering through the difficult things that brings about competence, which grants dignity to one's work.